filipsPL/optuml/README.md

 - **`predict(X)`**: Make predictions using the best model found during optimization.
 - **`predict_proba(X)`**: Predict class probabilities (if supported by the model).
 - **`score(X, y)`**: Score the model using the test data.

+## Known issues

+- optuml has problems with pipelines.
+To be solved.